deep-security/aws-config/rules/ds-IsInstanceClear/README.md

 ## Dependencies

-This is dependent on the `deepsecurity`, `requests`, and `suds` code stored in the `src` directory.
+This is dependent on the `deepsecurity` code stored in the `src` directory.

 ## Deployment

-1. Run the `deploy.sh` script in this project's root directory.
+Run the `deploy.sh` script in this project's root directory.
-2. Create a lambda function using the resulting `deploy/ds-IsInstanceClear.zip` file.